 To find specialization in software, I asked myself, what is obvious?
 One hypothesis that seemed obvious is that nearly all companies will utilize cloud computing somehow in the future.
 This statement may be obvious to many, but it has profound implications.
 Cloud also has high optionality.
 Cloud covers many areas of software - operating systems, networking, distributed computing, databases, machine learning, and pretty much every other subfield of computer science.

 A crucial part of Hamming's quote is getting the timing right.
 Decisions further up the stack have shorter half-lives (on the longevity of ideas, see The Lindy Effect).
 Platforms are the next logical step in my mind.
 Platforms are the act of codifying best practices into new abstractions.
 Gluing the building blocks together to make the theoretical model match the world.
-Unfortunately, platforms are more likely to be wrong and the half-life shorter.
+Unfortunately, platforms are more likely to be wrong, and the half-life is shorter.

 The series of bets results in a thesis that many people could never get to without a foundation.
 So you can finally start answering, what do I know that nobody else knows?
 To others, the prediction will seem near impossible.
 But by first principles and foundational decision making, it will have been obvious.